winsoftlab/unbiasedapp-backend/readME.md

 NOTE: For users with multiple facebook pages, only the most recent page will be interacted with.
 	current API version does not provide options for multi-page/ multi-post interaction

+COMMON ERRORS: SessionNotCreatedException
+                from selenium.common.exceptions import SessionNotCreatedException

+                with the msg "SessionNotCreatedException.msg"

+                If you come across this kindly reload the page.